skhanal123/CarParking/readme.md

-# Application Name: Spot
+# Application Name: Car Parking Spot Finder
-Spot is built using Python (Django) for exposing API endpoints for price and rates
+Spot is built using Python (Django) for exposing API endpoints for price and rates of car parking spots

 ## Installation
 The environment required for the application can be setup using requirement.txt file present in the project directory